nuagenetworks/topology-collector/README.md

 A repository for code that collects the following information about interfaces on compute hosts:

 1. Neighbor LLDP connectivity information
-2. Virtual port PCI information for the interface
+2. VF port PCI information for the interface

 The output of the code is a JSON report.

-## Prerequisites
+## Summary instructions

+1. Clone the repo to the OpenStack controller node (requires git)
-1. Ansible 2.1+ installed on node where the playbook will run
+2. Install Ansible 2.1+ on the OpenStack Controller node
-2. Network connectivity from the Ansible host to each compute node
-3. Passwordless ssh configured from the Ansible host to each compute node
+3. Configure passwordless ssh from the OpenStack Conroller node to all compute nodes
+4. Update local variables (see below)
+5. Execute `ansible-playbook -i controller_hosts get_computes.yml` (Skip if you hand-edit `compute_hosts` or you have already run this step previously and no changes in the list of compute nodes are required.)
+6. Execute `ansible-playbook -i compute_hosts topo_collect.yml`

+## Details

-## Assumptions
+### Assumptions
-1. The interfaces you care about are currently `UP` as reported by the command `ip addr`
+1. The interfaces to be processed on the compute nodes are currently `UP` as reported by the command `ip addr`
-2. The VFs for the interfaces you care about are listed in the directory /sys/class/net/<interface>/device/ on the compute node
+2. The VFs for the interfaces to be processed on the compute nodes are listed in the directory /sys/class/net/<interface>/device/virt* on each compute node

-## Input variables
+### Input variables

 Input variables are contained in the following files:
 1. `user_vars.yml`
-2. `hosts`
+2. `controller_hosts`
+3. `compute_hosts`

-`user_vars.yml` contains:
+#### `user_vars.yml`

-- `temp_dir`, the location where intermediate files are written to and read from
+- `temp_dir`, the location on the OpenStack controller node where intermediate files are written to and read from
-- `output_dir`, the location where the date-stamped output files will be written
+- `output_dir`, the location on the OpenStack controller node where the date-stamped output files will be written
 - `output_file_prefix`, text to prepend to the output file name, e.g. <output_file_prefix>.<date>@<time>.json.
-- `interface_regex`, regex to match interface names.
+- `interface_regex`, regex to match interface names on the compute nodes.
 Default is `['*']`

+#### `controller_hosts`

+Contains a flat list of controller node host names or IP addresses under the tag `[controllers]`.
+In most cases, this will be a list of one and only one controller.

+#### `compute_hosts`

-`hosts` contains a flat list of compute node host names or IP addresses under the tag `[computes]`. *We hope to automate gathering these names in the near future.*
+Contains a flat list of compute node host names or IP addresses under the tag `[computes]`.
+This list may be populated manually or automatically.
+Automatic population is achieved using the get-computes role.

-## Invocation

-`ansible-playbook -i hosts collect_topo.yml`

-## Decomposition
+### `get-computes`

+The `get-computes` role queries the OpenStack controller node for the list of nova hypervisors.
+It parses the output and writes the result to `./compute_hosts`.

+The `get-computes` role is

+### `collect_topo.yml`

 The `collect_topo.yml` playbook is nothing more that a set of includes of other playbooks.
 These component playbooks may be executed individually.
 The other playbooks, each representing an Ansible role, are: